lurkshark/coderevue/website-content/content/posts/deploy-node-red-gcp.md

 }
 ```

-Since our default `settings.js` file will lock-down the editor, we're going to need to add another npm script to override those settings for when we want to run the editor locally to make changes to the flows.
-The `node-red` command accepts setting overrides with the `-D` flag which we'll use to revert the changes we just made when running an `editor` command.
+Since our default `settings.js` file will lock-down the editor, we're going to need to add another npm script to override those settings for runbning the editor locally to make changes to the flows.
+The `node-red` command accepts setting overrides with the `-D` flag which we'll use to revert the changes we just made.

 ```json
 {